Do I Need a Divorce Lawyer if We Agree on Everything?

 Why You Should Still Hire a Divorce Lawyer

-A marital settlement agreement is a document which covers issues in a divorce and can be either a written contract between you and your spouse and is incorporated into your divorce decree.
+A marital settlement agreement is a document which covers issues in a divorce as a written contract between you and your spouse and is incorporated into your divorce decree.
 A divorce attorney can ensure your agreement and all divorce paperwork is properly and fairly drafted, and meets the procedural requirements to be properly included in your Divorce Decree.

 Legal Advice Can Stop an Unfair Agreement